RohanShrothrium/EnergyLedger/README.md

 ## Steps to run the project
 1. Install Hyperledger Fabric
 2. Clone this repo into your PC's PHP executable path (which is _/var/www/html/_ by default)
-3. **Rename the main folder, GreenLedger, to EnergyLedger (as all our hyperlinks are configured to EnergyLedger and not GreenLedger)**.
+3. **Rename the folder which you just cloned (GreenLedger) to EnergyLedger (as all our hyperlinks are configured to EnergyLedger and not GreenLedger)**.
 4. Goto http://localhost/EnergyLedger to find the login page.

 ## To create a user
-Invoke transactions to create a user of choice in the consortium `cd node_sdk/; node invoke.js CreateUser <UserID> <Username> <Password>; cd ../`
+Invoke transactions to create a user of choice in the consortium

+`cd node_sdk/; node invoke.js CreateUser <UserID> <Username> <Password>; cd ../`

-Kindly use the name value for UserID and Username and use the value `user` for password.
+Kindly use the same value for UserID and Username and use the value `user` for password.

 ## To login
-1. Use the User accountwhich was created.
+1. Use the User account which was created.
 2. If the user is a Producer or a consumer, kindly enter the password as 'user' and if the user is a regulatory body, kindly use the password 'produce'.

 ## Usage as a Producer